 Spaying female horses is possible but the practice is very uncommon.

-Female horse spaying a surgery that is usually only performed when the mare has experienced life-threatening reproductive health issues or has hormonal cycles that make her difficult to ride or handle (for example, throwing riders when ridden while in heat or behaving violently towards other horses).
+Female horse spaying is a surgery that is usually only performed when the mare has experienced life-threatening reproductive health issues.
+Occasionally, it’s for behavior management.
+This is required when a mare has hormonal cycles that make her difficult to ride or handle (for example, causing riders to fall off when ridden while in heat or biting people).

-Spaying a mare is a very invasive surgery that requires that the horse be taken to a veterinary hospital with an equine operating room.
-The complexity and longer recovery time result in a significantly higher expense for spaying mares than for gelding male horses, and this expense contributes to the rarity of spayed female horses.
+The longer recovery time results in a much higher cost for spaying mares than for gelding male horses, and this expense contributes to the rarity of spayed female horses.

 Typical Gelding Temperament

 Although mares have their die-hard fans, and white mares in particular have a solid fanbase for their unique appearance, many riders prefer geldings.
 Research has determined that there is little if any consistent difference in the temperament of geldings vs mares, but rumors persist.
 Modern folklore about geldings a 2018 study in the Czech Republic found through a survey of 1,233 mostly-female and mostly-very experienced riders that beliefs about gelding temperament persist, stating: